-All deteriorated paint surfaces more than 2 sq. ft. in any one interior room or space, or more than 10% of the total surface area of an interior type of component with a small surface area (i.e., window sills, baseboards, and trim) must be stabilized (corrected) in accordance with all safe work practice requirements and clearance is required.
-If the deteriorated painted surface is less than 2 sq. ft. or less than 10% of the component, only stabilization is required.
-Clearance testing is not required.
-Stabilization means removal of deteriorated paint, repair of the substrate, and application of a new protective coating or paint.
-Lead-Based Paint Owner Certification is required following stabilization activities, except for de minimis level repairs.
+All deteriorated paint surfaces more than 2 s.g. ft. in any one interior room or space, or more than 10% of the total surface area of an interior type of component with a small surface area (i.e., window sills, baseboards, and trim) must be stabilized (corrected) in accordance with all safe work practice requirements and clearance is required.
+If the deteriorated painted surface is less than 2 s.g. ft. or less than 10% of the component, only stabilization is required.
+Clearance testing paint, repair of the substrate, and application of a new protective coating or paint.
+Lead-Based Paint Owner Certification is required following stabilization activities, except for de minimia level repairs.